 State Basics

-The base state is defined as a class that inherits from rx.State.
+You can define state by creating a class that inherits from rx.State:

 import reflex as rx